mattermost/docs/source/developer/fx-guidelines.rst

 UX Feedback Guidelines
 ****************************

-User experience design is discipline drawing from ergonomics, ethnography, human factors research, and cognitive psychology.
-It's measured qualitatively with tools like heuristic evaluation and cognitive walkthroughs, and quantitatively through telemetry, anonymous usage data and other automated diagonistics.
+User experience design is a discipline drawing from ergonomics, ethnography, human factors research, and cognitive psychology.
+It's evaluated qualitatively with tools like heuristic evaluation and cognitive walkthroughs, and quantitatively through telemetry, anonymous usage data and other automated diagonistics.

-Sharing feedback on UX design can come at different levels:
+As with any design process, iteration, prototyping, informed critique and evaluation is vital to doing our best work.
+Developing the skill of informed critique in our community increases the quality of our designs and of our product.

+This guide outlines the levels of UX feedback in order of positive impact in order to guide contributors towards the behaviors that best  advances a fast-moving, asychronously-developed open source product.

 **Entry-level UX feedback:** Authentic questions or suggestions for design changes, presented with good intentions, coming from personal preferences with less than 2 minutes spent thinking about the pros and cons of the changes the feedback suggests.